Forecasting Your Coffee Shop Sales

 After that, customer levels may drop considerably, and it may not make sense to keep the business open past a specific time.
 But on the other hand, the cost in labor, inventory, or utilities can eat your daily profits, so it may make sense to close.

-However, a similar coffee shop with the same menu can be open for longer periods throughout the day – because of its location and their customers within that specific area – will propel the decision to stay open later because it is profitable to do so.
+However, a similar coffee shop with the same menu can be open for longer periods throughout the day – because of its location and its customers within that specific area – will propel the decision to stay open later because it is profitable to do so.

 If, for example, you have a more substantial menu and serve alcohol at your café, you will probably be open more hours throughout the day.
 Remember, however, to calculate that in this case, you will have more operational expenses related to employee wages.